piteronio/mosaic/library/README.md

-Upon running the script, a library of image tiles for the mosaic is constructed from the image files in the images folder.
+# library folder
+This folder is only for internal use.
+It is where processed images are stored for the image library.